Currently, what are the statutory requirements for assessment in primary schools?

 For tests, parents are be provided with their child’s scaled score and whether this equates to the expected standard (100+) or a high score (110+), along with the school and national averages.
 For teacher assessment, reports should show whether pupils have reached the expected standard or, if available, standards below this or greater depth – again, alongside school and national averages.

-Progress is measured from Average Points Scores at KS1 to scaled scores at KS2, compared to other pupils nationally with the same starting points.
+Up to 2019, Progress was measured from Average Points Scores at KS1 to scaled scores at KS2, compared to other pupils nationally with the same starting points.
 Average progress from each starting point is zero.

 Progress measures are not required to be reported to parents on an individual pupil basis.
 They are used only for school accountability.

-For the foreseeable future, progress will continue to be measured from KS1.
+Until children who take the baseline assessment reach Y6, progress will continue to be measured from KS1.